 If this sounds familiar, that is because Khloe Kardashian’s team allegedly ordered an array of garments from indie label, dbleudazzled, before the reality star included lookalike designs in her latest Good American collection.
 Dbleudazzled designer Destiney Bleu made her thoughts known on social media earlier this week, calling out Kardashian for copying.

-As for whether either Bleu or PluggedNYC have merited legal claims, it - unfortunately - seems unlikely.
+As for whether either Bleu or PluggedNYC have merited legal claims, it is not necessarily clear.
 The designs that Bleu claims Kardashian copied largely consist of bedazzled leotards.
-They are unlikely to be covered by copyright law, which does not protect useful items, such as garments.
-The brand has a slightly better chance of claiming copyright infringement following the Supreme Court's ruling in Star Athletica v.
-Varsity - a decision that bodes well for many designers - but is still far from a home run for Bleu.
+While copyright law does not protect useful items, such as garments, it does protect original, separable elements, and has been known to protect embellishments and sequined arrangements in the past.
+It is worth noting that the brand likely has a better chance than ever of successfully claiming copyright infringement following the Supreme Court’s ruling in Star Athletica v.
+Varsity.

 However, since PluggedNYC likely cannot claim such distinctiveness (a relatively high legal bar), this may prove to be yet another instance of a designer unable to take action beyond making social media shout outs and generating publicity as those go viral.
 Nonetheless, we can certainly add the hypothetical cases at hand to a long list of other brands and designers that have called attention to this family’s alleged disregard for – and willingness to profit from – others’ designs.